ricbra/rabbitmq-cli-consumer/README.md

     $ rabbitmq-cli-consumer -e "/home/vagrant/current/app/command.php" -c example.conf -i

-The script then will recieve an json encoded data structure which looks like the following.
+The script then will receive a json encoded data structure which looks like the following.

 ```json